-a High Energy Physics Monte Carlo generator for multi-jet processes.
+a High Energy Physics Monte Carlo

 Authors: Jeppe R. Andersen and Jennifer M. Smillie